 - Pregnancy tests, medical treatment, and much more

-Allowances can’t be exceeded, and any unused allowance stays with you when an employee leaves the organization, making a GCHRA an affordable solution to offering infertility benefits while increasing your employees' chances of having a successful pregnancy.
+Your staff can’t exceed their allowance, and any unused HRA funds stay with you when an employee leaves the organization, making a GCHRA an affordable solution to offering infertility benefits while increasing your employees' chances of having a successful pregnancy.

 Another family-building benefit that can help your employees cover the price of fertility treatments is a health stipend.
-A health stipend is a fixed sum of money offered to employees to purchase necessary medical services.
+A health stipend is a fixed amount of money you can offer to employees to buy necessary medical services.

-Just like an integrated HRA, there is no dollar limit regarding how much you can offer your employees with a stipend.
+Just like an integrated HRA, there’s no dollar limit on how much you can offer your employees with a stipend.
 But unlike an HRA, stipend money is typically counted as taxable income, increasing your and your employees’ tax liability.

 Health stipends can be easier to administer than HRAs and other health benefit plans.
-Because you can set up a stipend for anything, they are very flexible to whatever medical services your employees need, whether it’s family planning, IVF, adoption reimbursement, egg retrieval, surrogacy services, or child care.
+Because you can set up a stipend for anything, they are very flexible to whatever medical services your employees need, whether it’s family planning, IVF, adoption reimbursement, egg retrieval, gestational surrogacy assistance, or child care.

 What’s more, when offering health stipends as a supplemental benefit to your existing group plan, they aren’t subject to the Affordable Care Act’s regulations.

-However, you can’t require your employees to prove that they’re using their health stipend toward the expenses you intended them to, meaning there is no accountability for whether their stipend allowances toward fertility or family planning services.
+However, you can’t require your employees to prove that they’re using their health stipend toward medical expenses, meaning there’s no accountability for whether they use their stipend allowances on fertility or family planning services.

-Access to fertility care, IVF, and pregnancy-related benefits are no longer considered a nice-to-have insurance option—they’re a must-have benefit for you to support your employees and be recognized as a family-friendly organization.
+Access to fertility care, IVF, and pregnancy-related benefits are no longer considered a nice-to-have insurance option—they’re a must-have benefit to support your employees and showcase your company as a family-friendly organization.
 Even in this tight labor market, you can offer top-notch fertility benefits to attract and retain top talent without breaking the bank.

 An integrated HRA or a health stipend can provide an all-in-one solution to support a successful pregnancy and fertility benefits at an affordable price.
-If you think one of these personalized benefit solutions suits your company, contact our team, and we’ll get you on your way!
+If one of these personalized employee benefits suits your company, PeopleKeep can help!